shigophilo/shigophilo.github.io/_posts/2022-05-23-credential-guard-bypass.md

 ## Background

 As a reminder, when (Windows Defender) __Credential Guard__ is enabled on a Windows host, there are two `lsass.exe` processes, the usual one and one running inside a Hyper-V Virtual Machine.
-Accessing the juicy stuff in this isolated `lsass.exe` process therefore means breaking the hypervisor, which is not an easy task.
+Therefore, accessing the juicy stuff in this isolated `lsass.exe` process means breaking the hypervisor, which is not an easy task.

 ![](/assets/posts/2022-05-23-credential-guard-bypass/00_credential-guard.png)

 _Source: [https://docs.microsoft.com/en-us/windows/security/identity-protection/credential-guard/credential-guard-how-it-works](https://docs.microsoft.com/en-us/windows/security/identity-protection/credential-guard/credential-guard-how-it-works)_

 Though, in August 2020, an article was posted on Team Hydra's blog with the following title: [Bypassing Credential Guard](https://teamhydra.blog/2020/08/25/bypassing-credential-guard/).
 In this post, [@N4k3dTurtl3](https://twitter.com/N4k3dTurtl3) discussed a very clever and simple trick.
-In short, the too well-known __WDigest__ module (`wdigest.dll`), which is loaded by LSASS, has two interesting global variables: `g_IsCredGuardEnabled` and `g_fParameter_UseLogonCredential`.
-Their name is rather self explanatory, the first one holds the state of Credential Guard within the module (is it enabled or not?), the second one determines whether clear-text passwords should be stored in memory.
+In short, the well-known **WDigest** module (`wdigest.dll`), which is loaded by LSASS, has two interesting global variables: `g_IsCredGuardEnabled` and `g_fParameter_UseLogonCredential`.
+Their name is rather self-explanatory, the first one holds the state of Credential Guard within the module (is it enabled or not?), and the second one determines whether clear-text passwords should be stored in memory.
 By flipping these two values, you can trick the WDigest module into acting as if Credential Guard was not enabled and if the system was configured to keep clear-text passwords in memory.
-Once these two values have been properly patched within the LSASS process, the latter will keep a copy of the users' password when the next authentication occurs.
-In other words, you won't be able to access previously stored credentials but you will be able to extract clear-text passwords afterwards.
+Once these two values have been properly patched within the LSASS process, the latter will keep a copy of the user's password when the next authentication occurs.
+In other words, you won't be able to access previously stored credentials but you will be able to extract clear-text passwords afterward.

 The implementation of this technique is rather simple.
 You first determine the offsets of the two global variables by loading `wdigest.dll` in a disassembler or a debugger along with the public symbols (the offsets may vary depending on the file version).
-After that, you just have to find the module's base address to calculate their absolute address.
+After that, you just have to find the module's base address to calculate their absolute addresses.
 Once their location is known, the values can be patched and/or restored in the target `lsass.exe` process.

-The original PoC is available [here](https://gist.github.com/N4kedTurtle/8238f64d18932c7184faa2d0af2f1240).
+The original Proof-of-Concept is available [here](https://gist.github.com/N4kedTurtle/8238f64d18932c7184faa2d0af2f1240).
 I found two other projects implementing it: [WdToggle](https://github.com/outflanknl/WdToggle) (a BOF module for Cobalt Strike) and [EDRSandblast](https://github.com/wavestone-cdt/EDRSandblast).
 All these implementations rely on hardcoded offsets, but is there a more elegant way?
 Is it possible to find them at run-time?

 ## We need a plan